Adolf Míšek

-Adolf Míšek (29 August 1875 Modletin – 20 October 1955 Prague) was a Czech double bassist and composer of the late romantic era.
+Adolf Míšek (29 August 1875 – 20 October 1955) was a Czech double bassist and composer of the late romantic era.

 Life

-Born in Modletín (then a part of the Austro-Hungarian Empire), he left for Vienna at the age of 15 to study with Franz Simandl at the Vienna Conservatory.
-At the age of 23 Míšek joined the orchestra of the state opera in Vienna - a post he held concurrently with the professorship at the conservatory after the departure of Simandl in 1910-1914.
+Adolf Míšek was born in the village of Modletín, Bohemia, Austria-Hungary (today part of Rušinov, Czech Republic).
+He left for Vienna at the age of 15 to study with Franz Simandl at the Vienna Conservatory.
+At the age of 23, Míšek joined the orchestra of the state opera in Vienna –- a post he held concurrently with the professorship at the conservatory after the departure of Simandl in 1910–1914.
 After the World War I he left for Prague in 1920 to join the National Theatre as principal bassist and soloist.
-He taught also at the Prague Conservatory 1920-1934.
+He taught also at the Prague Conservatory 1920–1934.
+He died on 20 October 1955 in Prague.